This

 Appointment and training of workers in the church

-Workers will be appointed after a
+Workers will be appointed after a satisfactory

-procedures of the Methodist Church.
-Each worker will have an identified
+Methodist Church.
+Each worker will have an identified supervisor who will meet

-supervisor who will meet at regular intervals with the worker.
-A record of
+at regular intervals with the worker.
+A record of these meetings will be agreed

-record kept.
-Each worker will be expected to undergo Foundation Module (2020
+and signed and the record kept.
+Each worker will be expected to undergo

-Edition) safeguarding training, within the first 6 months (agreed by Methodist
+Foundation Module (2020 Edition) safeguarding training, within the first 6

-Conference in 2011 -Creating Safer Space Report) of appointment.
-The
+months (agreed by Methodist Conference in 2011 -Creating Safer Space Report)

-other training needs of each worker will be considered (such as food hygiene,
+of appointment.
+The other training needs of each worker will be considered

-first aid and lifting and handling).
+(such as food hygiene, first aid and lifting and handling).

 d)